mseminatore/firth/README.md

-# Welcome to f!
+# Welcome to Firth!
-**f** is an experimental and simple programming language inspired by Forth.
+**Firth** is an experimental and simple programming language inspired by Forth.

 > If you are new to FORTH, you can learn a lot of the basics at
 > [Easy Forth](https://skilldrick.github.io/easyforth/).

-I created **f** primarily as an exercise in learning Forth.
+I created **Firth** primarily as an exercise in learning Forth.
 And also to have my own environment for experimentaiton.
 The original plan was to create my own Forth system, written in C++.
 However, along the way I decided that there were likely to be a few things about Forth that I probably wanted to change.